kent-map/chirpy/_posts/2021-02-15-19c-cathedral-singing.md

 {% include embed/image.html src="wc:The_Choir%2C_Canterbury_Cathedral_-_Google_Art_Project.jpg" aspect="0.809" caption="The Choir, Canterbury Cathedral" %}

 Almost all of these men were active members of the [Catch Club]({{ site.baseurl }}/music/19c-catch-club), singing and/or playing in the orchestra on a regular basis throughout their adult lives, so were prominent in the city’s musical life.
 Several, however, travelled further afield.
 Newspapers report the activities of nearby clubs; taken together, this paints a picture of the roads of Kent populated not only by the commerce of coaches, omnibuses, vans, post-chaises and carriages mentioned in the Directories, but by those peddling their cultural contributions around their corner of the country.

+Banner image credit: A South Prospect of the Cathedral Church of Canterbury, William Gostling (1696-1777), Public domain, via Wikimedia Commons

 {% include embed/image.html src="wc:The_Dover_road_-_annals_of_an_ancient_turnpike_%281922%29_%2820995540465%29.jpg" aspect="1.611" caption="The Dover Road: Annals of an Ancient Turnpike" %}